devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 * **authors** is a list of authors with their e-mail addresses (_at_ can be used instead of @)

-* **homepage** is an URL to existing webpage that describes the dap or contains the code (such as in example), only http(s) or ftp is allowed, no IP addresses
+* **homepage** is an URL to existing webpage that describes the DAP or contains the code (such as in example), only http(s) or ftp is allowed, no IP addresses

 * **summary** and **description** are self-descriptive in the given example

 * **bugreports** defines where the user should report bugs, it can be either an URL (issue tracker) or an e-mail address (mailing list or personal)

-* **dependencies** specifies other daps this one needs to run - either non-versioned or versioned, optional; note, that versions are ignored for now, they'll start working in one of the future DevAssistant releases
+* **dependencies** specifies other DAPs this one needs to run - either non-versioned or versioned, optional; note, that versions are ignored for now, they'll start working in one of the future DevAssistant releases

-* **supported_platforms** optionally lists all platforms (Linux distributions etc.), that this dap is known to work on.
+* **supported_platforms** optionally lists all platforms (Linux distributions etc.), that this DAP is known to work on.
 When missing or empty, all platforms are considered supported.
 You can choose from the following options: arch, centos, debian, fedora, gentoo, mageia, mandrake, mandriva, redhat, rocks, slackware, suse, turbolinux, unitedlinux, yellowdog and darwin (for Mac OS).

 Assistant for creating assistants packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a DevAssistant package containing set of assistants that help you create this quite complicated directory structure and package your dap.
-It's called dap and you can `get it form Dapi <https://dapi.devassistant.org/dap/dap/>`_.
+There is a DevAssistant package containing set of assistants that help you create this quite complicated directory structure and package your DAP.
+It's called dap and you can `get it form DAPI <https://dapi.devassistant.org/dap/dap/>`_.

 .. code:: sh

-  # install dap from Dapi
+  # install dap from DAPI
   $ da pkg install dap

   # observe available options
   $ da crt dap --help

-  # create dap directory structure named foo with (empty) crt and twk assistants
+  # create DAP directory structure named foo with (empty) crt and twk assistants
   $ da crt dap -n foo --crt --twk

-  # you can also tweak your dap directory structure a bit by adding assistants of different kind
+  # you can also tweak your DAP directory structure a bit by adding assistants of different kind

   # observe available options
   $ da twk dap add -h